rpumpurs/blog/_drafts/2017-07-01-reducing-function-argument-count.markdown

 }
 ```

-I can design the code so that the user repository takes company identifier as a constructor argument.
-Languages like Java allow constructor overloading which make the solution even cleaner.
+User repository takes the company identifier as a constructor argument.
+Languages like Java allow constructor overloading, which would make the solution even cleaner.

-For me it is clear how the recommendation to reduce function arguments has made me think about my design and potential improvements.
-Even my programmer's thinking has changed in the way of more object oriented style because now my class is instantiated with a state.
-Not just dumb retrieval.
-My user repository usage in code is cleaner and more readable.
-I can instantiate the class once and retrieve the users afterwards without dragging the company identifier along.
+The recommendation to reduce function arguments has made me reconsider my design and potential improvements.
+Programmer's thinking changes to a more object oriented style, because the class is initialized with a state.
+User repository usage in code is cleaner and more readable.
+Initialize the class once and retrieve the users afterwards, without dragging the company identifier along.